choudharikiranv15/choudharikiranv15/README.md

 **🎪 Chief Coordinator - VertechX**
 *MVJ College of Engineering* • Jun – Dec 2024

-- Led a team of 180+ volunteers
+- Led a team of 200+ volunteers across the tech fest
-- Managed tech fest operations end-to-end
+- Successfully conducted a hackathon with 50+ teams participation
-- Coordinated multiple technical events
+- Managed end-to-end operations and technical events

 </td>
 </tr>